Pickled radishes are a great addition to your salad. Try serving them on your carpaccio, the combination is awesome and the colour is very pretty!

 We had a lot of radishes in our kitchen garden, ready to be harvested.
 Eating a simple green salad with radishes, cucumber and basic vinaigrette is great.
-But after a few days we wanted something different with the rest of the radishes.
+But after a few days, we wanted something different from the rest of the radishes.

-First you'll need a clean preserving jar, therefore you can best cook the jar in boiling water.
+First, you'll need a clean preserving jar, therefore you can best cook the jar in boiling water.
 That way you are sure there are no bacteria in the jar that will destroy your radishes.

 RINSE all of the radishes and get rid of its greens.